Using TechDocs

 or the documentation will not render in Backstage.

-Step 4: Publish your documentation
+Step 4: Test your documentation

 Commit the changes made in steps 1 through 3 to your repository.
 Roadie Backstage will pick up the changes shortly after they are merged to the default branch.